Margaret D. Lowman: Research

-Lowman has authored more than 100 peer-reviewed scientific publications and several books including Life in the Treetops (1999), It's a Jungle Up There (2006), and The Arbornaut (2021).
-From 1978-1989 Lowman lived in Australia and worked on canopy research in rain forests and dry forests.
-She was instrumental in determining the cause of Eucalypt Dieback Syndrome in Australia, and worked with forest conservation and regeneration.
+Lowman has authored more than 200 peer-reviewed scientific publications and 12 books, including Tree Day: A Story of 24 Hours and 24 Arboreal Lives (August 2025), CanopyMeg Chronicles (December 2024), The Arbornaut (2021), It's a Jungle Up There (2006), and Life in the Treetops (1999).
+From 1978 to 1989, Lowman lived in Australia and worked on canopy research in rain forests and dry forests.
+She was instrumental in determining the cause of Eucalypt Dieback Syndrome in Australia and worked with forest conservation and regeneration.
 She taught at Williams College in Massachusetts, pioneering many aspects of forest canopy research.
-During her time there she spearheaded the construction of the first canopy walkway in North America.
+During her time there, she spearheaded the construction of the first canopy walkway in North America.

 Work

-Lowman currently serves as the Director of Global Initiatives and Senior Scientist for Plant Conservation at the California Academy of Sciences.
-Her role is to strategize and promote the Academy’s mission for sustainability science, and to disseminate her team’s accomplishments to groups ranging from elementary classes to corporate executives to international conferences.
+Lowman currently serves as the CEO of the TREE Foundation, a global non-profit organization dedicated to tree research, education, exploration, and conservation.
+She leads the foundation’s flagship initiative, Mission Green (official site), which aims to build canopy walkways in biodiversity hotspots across the globe to protect forests and promote environmental education.
+Through the TREE Foundation, Lowman also develops programs to connect underserved youth with STEM opportunities, empowering the next generation of conservation scientists.